kazo0/kazo0.github.io/docs/_posts/2024-02-13-toolkit-tuesday-drawerflyout.md

 Setting the `Placement` to `Full` is required to ensure the `Flyout` takes up the entire screen.
 This is important because the `DrawerFlyoutPresenter` will be anchored to the edge of the screen and will not behave properly if the `Flyout` is not taking up the entire screen.
 {: .notice--warning}

+Now here is what the `Flyout` looks like once we press on the `MainCommand`:

 ![Android page with full Flyout](/assets/images/drawerflyout/android-drawer-step-2.png){: .width-half}

 Let's now use one of the [pre-built styles that we covered earlier](#styles) and set the `FlyoutPresenterStyle` to `LeftDrawerFlyoutPresenterStyle`: